potato-up/odin-recipes/README.md

     - Add boilerplate
     - Add block elements
         - header
+        - paragraphs
+        - lists
+            - unordered
+            - ordered
     - Add inline elements:
         - * comments
         - links
             - for relative navigation
+            - * in new tab
+            - * with added security & performance
+                - * for extra privacy
+        - images
+            - * hosted locally in parent directory
+            - * with alternative text (not listed as requirement for assignment but best practice)
+            - * with size attributes
+        - * italics

 Assignment (Full instructions: https://www.theodinproject.com/lessons/foundations-recipes)